kubohiroya/sheet2form/README.md

  |15| | autumn | | |
  |16| | winter | | |

-Each row stands for a command and a set of properties to create a form item:
+Each row is to define a key value pair of form property or a form item properties:
  * Row 1-6: example to set form properties.
     * Column A and B consist a set of key value pair.
  * Row 7-16: example to create form items.